seapagan/fastapi-template/README.md

 However, the `main` branch should be pretty stable as all development is done on the `develop` branch and merged into `main` when ready.

-The template **Requires Python 3.8.1+** or higher.
-It is developed under Python 3.11.
+The template **Requires Python 3.9.0+** or higher.
+It is developed under Python 3.11.x where x is the latest version available at the time, and migrating to the next patch version as soon as it is released.

 This template is free to use but I would request some accreditation.
 If you do use it in one of your applications, please put a small note in your readme